paketo-buildpacks/paketo-website/content/docs/howto/java.md

 ## Build an App as a GraalVM Native Image Application
 The [Paketo Java Native Image Buildpack][bp/java-native-image] allows users to create an image containing a [GraalVM][graalvm] [native image][graalvm native image] application.

-The Java Native Buildpack is a [composite buildpack][composite buildpack] and each step in a build is handled by one of it's [components](#components).
+The Java Native Buildpack is a [composite buildpack][composite buildpack] and each step in a build is handled by one of its [components][components].
 The following docs describe common build configurations.
 For a full set of configuration options and capabilities see the homepages of the component buildpacks.

 ### Build From Source

 The Java Native Image Buildpack supports the same [build tools and configuration options][java/building from source] as the [Java Buildpack][bp/java].
 The build must produce an [executable jar][executable jar].

-After compiling and packaging, the buildpack will replace provided application source code with the exploded JAR and proceed as described in [Building from an Executable Jar](#building-from-an-executable-jar).
+After compiling and packaging, the buildpack will replace provided application source code with the exploded JAR and proceed as described in [Building from an Executable Jar][building-from-an-executable-jar].

 **Example**: Building a Native image with Maven